TheoAcker12/accessibility-content-testing/_episodes/headings.md

 ---
 title: "Headings"
-teaching: 0
+teaching: 15
 exercises: 0
 questions:
 - "How can I check the heading structure of a page?"
 objectives:
 - "Check for the existence of headings."
-- "Detect errors in heading strucutre."
+- "Detect errors in heading structure."
 - "Ensure all headings and non-headings are marked appropriately."
 keypoints:
 - "WAVE will create an alert when a page does not have headings."
-- "WAVE creates errors for any empty headings that should be removed."
+- "WAVE creates errors for any empty headings that should be removed or fixed."
 - "WAVE creates several useful alerts for potential issues in heading structure."
 - "WAVE indicates all headings (and their levels) on the page."
 ---

+## Importance of Headings

 Headings are one of the most important structural elements of a webpage (or document).
-When headings are used to organize content, sighted users can glance at a page and quickly get an idea of what it contains.
-If they are looking for a particular piece of information, they may be able to jump quickly to the correct section simply by finding the relevant heading.
-Even when reading through a page from start to finish, the obvous formatting change of a heading clearly signals a new section of content.
-When coded appropriately, headings provide the same functions to blind and low-vision users, as demonstrated with VoiceOver in the previous episode.
+They allow sighted users to glance at a page and quickly get an idea of what it contains, and they break up content into more manageable chunks.
+When coded correctly, they provide the same functions to assistive technology users, as we heard in the screen reader demo.

-Headings are semantic (meaningful) elements.
-What this means is that headings are defined in the HTML code of a webpage.
-Even if a heading was given the same formatting as the rest of text content, it would still be a heading.
-This means that assistive technology, like screen readers, can present a list of headings to users, making the page much easier to navigate.
-We saw how this works in the screen reader demo.

 ## Quick Heading Checks

 Because headings are so useful, it is important to make sure that we use them and that we do so appropriately.
 WAVE can help us detect some of the most obvious heading issues.

-1. Go to the [sample page](../../samples/index.html) (the same one we have been using) and activate WAVE.
+1. Go to the [sample page](https://accessibility.oucreate.com/samples/sample) (the same one we have been using) and activate WAVE.
 2. Check for the WAVE alert _No heading structure_.
 If found, the other checks listed here are unnecessary.
 3. Fortunately, the alert is not present.
 As soon as we run into another heading-related error or alert, we can stop looking, as such error or alerts indicate that there is a heading structure of some sort.

 An empty heading is a heading element that does not contain any text content.
-A screen reader user will typically know that the heading exists, but have no idea what content it contains, or possibly even whether or not it contains content they cannot see.
 We can find these with WAVE by checking for the _Empty heading_ error.

-The empty heading on this page is empty visually, as well, so it should be removed to prevent confusing screen reader users.
-It could still be an empty heading if it contained non-text content, like an icon or image.
-In that case, assuming the content is functioning as a heading, that content would need to be changed to text or have text added to it.
-For example, if an image is used as a heading, that image will require alt text, which is discussed further in the episode about images.
+The empty heading on this page is truly empty: That is, sighted users do not receive any information, either.
+Since there is no reason for it to be here and it may create complications for people who use screen readers, it should be removed.
+An even more problematic situation would be if an icon or image were used as heading, without any identifying text.
+In that case, only sighted users would be receiving the needed information.

 ## Heading Structure